akylied/Halve/index.md

-# currently teaching in Portland,Or
+# Yoga Teacher in Portland,Or